Lukas Baumann

 Lukas Baumann (born 22 December 2000) is a motorcycle speedway rider from Germany.

 Career

 Baumann was born in Crivitz, Germany and came to prominence when competing in three consecutive Speedway Under-21 World Championships during 2019, 2020 and 2021.
 He secured his best result when winning the German individual U21 championship.

-He represented Germany in the finals of the 2021 European U-23 Team Championship and the 2023 European U-23 Team Championship and the 2021 Speedway European Championship.
+Baumann represented Germany in the finals of the 2021 European U-23 Team Championship and the 2023 European U-23 Team Championship and the 2021 Speedway European Championship.

-Also in 2023, he helped MC Güstrow win the Bundesliga title.
+Also in 2023, Baumann helped MC Güstrow win the Bundesliga title.